northeastern-rc/rc-public-documentation/docs/source/software/r.rst

 ``mv ~/ondemand ~/ondemand.off``
 ``mv ~/.Rprofile ~/.Rprofile.off``
 ``mv ~/.Rhistory ~/.Rhistory.off``
-- In some cases, these folders could also be present in user’s `/work/<project-name>`
+In some cases, these folders could also be present in your `/work/groupname/<project-name>` directory